 6.3D.1.2 Minimum output power for UL MIMO for power class 2, 3 and 4

 For UE supporting UL MIMO, the minimum controlled output power is defined as the EIRP, i.e. the sum of the power in the channel bandwidth for all transmit bandwidth configurations (resource blocks), when the UE power is set to a minimum value.
 The minimum output power shall not exceed the values specified in Table 6.3.1.2-1.
+The minimum power is verified in beam locked mode with the test metric of EIRP (Link=TX beam peak direction, Meas=Link angle).

+6.3D.1.3 Minimum output power for UL MIMO for power class 5

-The minimum power is verified in beam locked mode with the test metric of EIRP (Link=TX beam peak direction, Meas=Link angle).*** End Change ***
+For UE supporting UL MIMO, the minimum controlled output power is defined as the EIRP, i.e. the sum of the power in the channel bandwidth for all transmit bandwidth configurations (resource blocks), when the UE power is set to a minimum value.
+The minimum output power shall not exceed the values specified in Table 6.3.1.3-1.
+The minimum power is verified in beam locked mode with the test metric of EIRP (Link=TX beam peak direction, Meas=Link angle).

+*** End Change ***

 *** Begin Change ***